Maximal evenness

 In a dynamical approach, spinning concentric circles and iterated maximally even sets have been constructed.
 This approach has implications in Neo-Riemannian theory, and leads to some interesting connections between diatonic and chromatic theory.
 Ian, Quinn, then Emmanuel Amiot and others have studied yet another way to define maximally even sets by employing discrete Fourier transforms: a ME set with length k has a maximal Fourier coefficient with index k.

-Carey, Norman and Clampitt, David (1989).
-"Aspects of Well-Formed Scales", Music Theory Spectrum 11: 187–206.